Please read this carefully and completely before submitting.

 This is not a place for woman bashing.
 Clarification: We invite well written pieces on the dark side of both the feminine and masculine psyche with unapologetic abandon.
 The point is that bitches and ho’s diatribes are not the same thing as incisive analysis about what is wrong with women in this culture, any more than rants about how “men only want one thing” have ever added anything meaningful to understanding men, generally speaking.
 OK, lecture over.

-If you have not just been scared off, and you can wield a keyboard like a sword, then shoot me an email on the link below.
 Send me a submission (no attachments, plain text only please), include whatever name you want placed as the byline for the piece, and let’s add another voice to the choir.
 Please be aware that all submissions to that email are considered final, and will not be subject to ongoing edits by authors.